EmailEssence/EmailEssence.github.io/docs/EE_FR.md

 - Automatic generation of concise email summaries (1-2 sentences) and key topics
 - Integration with LLM for high-quality summarization
 - Summaries displayed in inbox list view
-- Current implementation uses OpenAI with an abstraction in place to support other models including a local model
+- Current implementation uses OpenAI with an abstraction layer in place to support other models including a local model

 **User Story**: As a user I want my emails summarized using AI, so that I can quickly understand important information without needing to read the full email.